EasyPost/easypost-go/UPGRADE_GUIDE.md

 - `Message` - A human-readable message describing the error

-Common strings adn templates used to construct error messages are available as constants (e.g. `easypost.NoRatesMatchingFilters`).
+Common strings and templates used to construct error messages are available as constants (e.g. `easypost.NoRatesMatchingFilters`).
 These can be used to perform regex-based evaluation of error messages.

 **Note**: An `easypost.LibraryError` and its subclasses represent errors that occur within this library.
 This is different from `easypost.Error`, which is a struct representing a server-side error returned by a failed API call.

-## 3.0 `TrackingCodes` Parameter Renamed
+## 3.0 TrackingCodes Parameter Renamed

 *Likelihood of Impact: **Medium***